kubeflow/examples/house-prices-kaggle-competition/README.md

 - Train data
 - Evaluate data

-We convert each python function to a factory function using the func_to_container_op which will then be converted to pipeline tasks for our pipeline function.
+We convert each python function to a factory function using the func_to_container_op which will then be converted to a pipeline task for our pipeline function.

 ### Step 3 : Creating pipeline function